zeropoolnetwork/sharded-storage-docs/article/main.md

 Let's consider $n$ as the number of nodes in a pool.

-For the best strategy for the malicious actor: keep the malicious nodes in the pool and wait when the honest node to go offline, we can describe the evolution of the pool as a Markov process.
+For the best strategy for the malicious actor (assuming that it can not adaptively corrupt honest nodes, but only spawns its own nodes): keep the malicious nodes in the pool and wait when the honest node to go offline, we can describe the evolution of the pool as a Markov process.
 We can find the equilibrium distribution for this process and find the probability that less than $k$ nodes in the pool are honest.

 For example, if $p=1/2$, $k=64$, $n=512$, $m=4$, then soundness is $101$ bits of security.